zlikavac32/symfony-extras/docs/dynamic-composite.md

 # Dynamic Composite

-Sometimes a group of services has to be injected to some other service, either through a constructor or through method calls.
+Sometimes a group of services has to be injected into some other service, either through a constructor or through method calls.

 Symfony provides limited support for that through `tagged` service injection.

 Compiler pass `\Zlikavac32\SymfonyExtras\DependencyInjection\Compiler\DynamicCompositePass` tries to provide more functionality.

-Service can be tagged with `dynamic_composite` which describes how are services injected into it.
-Property `tag` describers tag used to collect services and additional properties describe how it's injected.
+Services can be tagged with `dynamic_composite` which describes how other services are injected into them.
+Property `tag` describers tag used to collect services and additional properties describe how they are injected.

 Collected services can be prioritized using `priority` property.
 Services are sorted in the ascending order in respect to the priority and within same priority to the order of service discovery from the container.